ymolists/website/src/routes/docs/self-hosted/latest/administration/index.md

 ---
-section: self-hosted/latest/self-hosted
+section: self-hosted/latest
-title: Administrate Gitpod Self-Hosted
+title: Administration of Gitpod Self-Hosted
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Administrate Gitpod Self-Hosted
+# Administration of Gitpod Self-Hosted

 While we are working on the administration experience, there is already a lot you can do if you know where to look.